 This varies from one location to another and one profession to another.
-Plumbers and electricians typically have strict and near-universal licensing requirements.
-General home contractors may face fewer licensing requirements.
+Plumbers and electricians typically have strict licensing requirements.
+General home contractors usually face fewer licensing requirements.

 If a contractor has a license, however, you can usually assume he has:

 - A certain level of education or training.

 - Passed an examination.

 - Kept up with changes in code.